First Year Mathematics and Statistics

 Where can I get help if I am having trouble understanding the material?

-Make use of the discussion forum (Edstem) available through Canvas and ask questions.
+Make use of the discussion forum (Ed Discussion) available through Canvas and ask questions.
 Other students or staff will answer.
 Lecturers are available to help you at specified consultation times.
 The times are given on the unit's web page or Canvas site.

 If you need help because you do not have the necessary mathematical background for your unit of study you may attend the Mathematics Learning Centre.